Sturla22/pltbutils/README.md

 PlTbUtils complies with VHDL-1993 and later, so it works with most VHDL simulators.

 It is possible to configure the way a simulation stops, by taking advantage of the VHDL-2008 keywords stop and finish.
-If your simulator supports stop and/or finish, see Configuring Simulation Halt on page 19.
+If your simulator supports `stop` and/or `finish`, see Configuring Simulation Halt in the [tutorial](doc/tutorial.md).

 ### A quick look